Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Proof overview

-We do so by partitioning the $n^{1/5}$ local neighbourhoods according to their tree topology and the spin configuration on their boundary configuration.
-By the symmetry of the model, the spin configurations within the neighbourhoods are exchangeable within each partition class.
+We show that asymptotically the Maximum a Posteriori (MAP) estimator cannot correctly assign vertices with rate greater than $\frac1{q}$ asymptotically.
+We do so by partitioning the $\lfloor n^{1/5} \rfloor$ local neighborhoods according to their tree topology and the spin configuration on their boundary configuration.
+By the symmetry of the model, the spin configurations within the neighborhoods are exchangeable within each partition class.
 By our coupling and the fact that we are in the nonreconstruction regime on the tree, in most partition classes the root has each given color in about $\frac1{q}$ fraction of $u_i$.
 It follows that even with the additional information of the boundary configurations, the MAP estimator correctly assigns only $\frac1{q}+o(1)$ spins asymptotically.
 Since this holds for a randomly chosen set, we also cannot do better than a $\frac1{q}+o(1)$ fraction on the whole graph which implies~\eqref{eq:SBM.defn}.
 We believe that this new approach applies to a wide range of settings.

 \begin{proof}[Proof of Theorem~\ref{thm:SBM}] The result follows from Theorem~\ref{t:nonrecon.to.sbm} because if $(a-b)^2\leq q(a+(q-1)b)$ then $d\lambda^2\leq 1$ and so for large enough $d$ and $q\in\{3,4\}$ by Theorem~\ref{thm:KS:tight} we have nonreconstruction on the Poisson(d) Galton-Watson tree. \end{proof}